Radicalware/Libraries/C++/README.txt

 	 7. SYS       - Key/Value Pair Argument Parsing
 	 8. OS        - Operating System handling
 	 9. Nexus     - Thread Pool with Indexing & Exception Handling
+	10. Socket    - This makes client/server protocols very easy to use
-	10. Timer     - Used for tracking the duration of a processes Mods
+	11. Timer     - Used for tracking the duration of a processes Mods
-	11. cc        - A modified version of termcolor by Ihor Kalnytskyi Modules
+	12. cc        - A modified version of termcolor by Ihor Kalnytskyi Modules
-	12. QtImage   - A module that handles images on Qt Objects
+	13. QtImage   - A module that handles images on Qt Objects

 --------------------------------------------------------------------------------------------